Tarsnap/scrypt/README.md

   generated using Tarsnap [code signing key]( https://www.tarsnap.com/tarsnap-signing-key.asc))

+  This cleartext signature of the SHA256 output can be verified with:

+      gpg --decrypt scrypt-sigs-1.2.1.asc

+  You may then compare the displayed hash to the SHA256 hash of `scrypt-1.2.1.gz`.

 In addition, `scrypt` is available in the OpenBSD and FreeBSD ports trees and in NetBSD pkgsrc as `security/scrypt`.